-With the ERAS application opening in just 6 short weeks, now is the time to be vigilant about completing all requirements and organizing the needed documents.
+With the ERAS application now open, now is the time to be vigilant about completing all requirements and organizing the needed documents.
 The personal statement is a crucial component of any residency application, as it provides program directors with a more multifaceted image of you as an applicant and future doctor.
 Recent studies have shown that nearly 78% of program directors think the personal statement is an important factor in determining who gets an interview.
 For international medical graduates, the personal statement is particularly important and needs to effectively showcase their unique talents to stand out against the steep competition when seeking a dream residency.
 Read on to learn some basic Do’s and Dont’s of how to write a personal statement to leave an impact without falling into common traps:

 - DO open with a hook.